NilsWinter/Predicting-Intelligence-From-Brain-Gray-Matter-Volume/README.md

 ## 1 Data
-In this study, we used T1-weighted MR images aquired by the Nathan S. Kline Institute for Psychiatric Research (NKI) and released as part of the 1000 functional connectomes project (1).
+In this study, we used T1-weighted MR images aquired by the Nathan S. Kline Institute for Psychiatric Research (NKI) and released as part of the 1000 functional connectomes project.

 Data can be downloaded from:
 [NITRC NKI DATA](http://www.nitrc.org/ir/app/template/XDATScreen_report_xnat_projectData.vm/search_element/xnat:projectData/search_field/xnat:projectData.ID/search_value/nki_rockland)